masslab/HARproject/CodeBook.md

 #### Original Variable Names are Transformed
 The variable names in the test and train data sets were changed according to the following rules:

-1. `make.names()` was applied to remove reserved words and illegal characters
+1. Reserved words and illegal characters were removed (replaced with periods and elipses)

 2. Leading 't' prefixes  were changed to 'Total'